Powerful Data that Powers Content

 As you can see, once you’ve set up Google Analytics demographic segments, there’s a wealth of information available.
 Beware that mining demographics data can be overwhelming.
 Our best advice is to have one or two questions in mind.
 Then set a timer so your afternoon doesn’t evaporate.
 Once you have the answers, ask “so what?”
 What are you going to do with that information?
 Finally, break it out into actionable chunks.
 Make the appropriate changes and then re-measure.

 Did you know that Google Analytics demographics could be so powerful?
 What surprised you the most about the generational/age segments?

 How can we help?

-Need help in digging into your analytics for strategic insights?
+Need help in digging into your Google Analytics Demographics for strategic insights?
 Or, are you tweaking your content to reach a new audience?